stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 .. note:: Make sure you have the *correct urls* for the *correct environment*.
 Platform urls **in prodution** have the format http://[application].svc.stratsys.com. **Test** urls looks like this https://[application].svc.test.stratsys.net .

+.. note:: If you want to sync users that are already created in the platform, the new and the old user must have matching **user name** or **e-mail**.
+Otherwise, a new user will be created.

 Create an organization
 ^^^^^^^^^^^^^^^^^^^^^^

 1. Start by logging in to https://stratsys/*companyCode* > **Administration** > **Organization** and create your *organization tree*.
 2. This *organization tree* should mirror your Azure AD department structure.
-In case you want flexibility regarding their names, check out the `Group and department mapping <#mapping>`_ section.
+All departments in Azure AD needs to have a corresponding *alias* in Azure AD Sync.
+See `Group and department mapping <#mapping>`_ section.

 .. figure:: images/StratsysOrganization.png
 	:name: stratsys-organization